Before Godzilla: Mighty Joe Young (1949), The Beast from 20,000 Fathoms, Them!

 The somber, uneasy tone continues throughout, as the culprits are revealed to be giant ants irradiated by the Trinity atomic bomb test at nearby Alamogordo.
 The ants are played by props and models rather than stop-motion, and even though they look a little goofy, that makes them no less ominous a presence thanks to the conviction of Gordon Douglas’s direction.
 Them! effectively turns into a procedural as the surviving cop and a group of scientists race to stop the ants from spreading out of the desert and around the globe - the revelation that the queen ants can fly, accompanied by a fantastic scene where one bursts out of its hiding place on a cargo ship to attack the crew, raises the stakes nicely.
 In practice, the ants don’t make it farther than Los Angeles, where the main characters embark on a search-and-destroy mission against a nest deep in the city’s sewers.

-A distrust of scientists would go on to be a typical attitude displayed in fifties sci-fi films produced in the west, if not always to such an extreme: an unfortunate if predictable conflation on one hand of the nuclear fear of nuclear fear of scientists’ tinkering with nature, and on the other of intellectualism and “mechanical” thinking as a source of Communist infiltration of western society.
+A distrust of scientists would go on to be a typical attitude displayed in fifties sci-fi films produced in the west, if not always to such an extreme: an unfortunate if predictable conflation on one hand of the nuclear fear of scientists’ tinkering with nature, and on the other of intellectualism and “mechanical” thinking as a source of Communist infiltration of western society.
 The only safeguard against such insidious forces is inevitably the down-to-Earth practicality and decisiveness of traditional American heroism, such as that displayed by Carl Denham and his expedition team in King Kong.
 Or, more pertinent to fifties monster movies, the fists-first behavior exhibited by the military heroes in many of them.
 (Never mind the military’s own role in the development of the atomic bomb, it would seem.)
 The apparent dichotomy of grounded, immediate human feeling versus cold intellectualism in fifties b-movies is perhaps best exemplified by 1956’s It Conquered the World.
 Its infamous ending monologue, beginning with “He learned almost too late that man is a feeling creature…”, is delivered by Peter Graves’s Good Scientist in reference to his villainous colleague who attempted to sell out humanity to an alien invader; the speech would become a meme once the film was featured on the movie-mocking show Mystery Science Theater 3000 in the early nineties.

 In comparison with the likes of The Thing from Another World, both The Beast from 20,000 Fathoms and Them! portray their scientist characters in a positive light.
 And the two films share at least one welcome similarity with The Thing from Another World, namely that their female leads are depicted as proactive, competent professionals who actively contribute to the plot rather than stand on the sidelines as a damsel in distress - also not something to take for granted in fifties b-movies.